Devatoria/go-mesos-executor/README.md

 Since Mesos 1.1.0, health checks should be done locally, by the executor, in order to avoid network issues and be more scalable.
 Because it would not be a good idea to make these checks to be containerizer dependent (hammering the Docker daemon for this is not a good idea), these checks should be executor directly in the container namespace (network for HTTP(S)/TCP, mount for commands).
 This can be done easily (and is already done in the ACL hook).

 Mesos native health checks are actually not available in Marathon UI, and can be tested only when sending raw JSON.
 You must prefix the check protocol with `MESOS_`.
+Another thing to know is that you can only have one Mesos native health check per task.

 ### Design